abubakarcd/simon/README.md

 # simon-game
-This is a Simon game project for web development.
+This is a Simon game project for web development. and this is imp